 The 1971 Network

 1972 was a big year for Dan Air.
 The Comet fleet had grown to nineteen, they were obtained from BEA Airtours and Channel Airways.
 The BAC 1-11 fleet remained unchanged, with five models.
 A second ex Pan Am Boeing 707 joined the fleet.
 Early in February the company bought up the regional airline Skyways International.
-Their four HS 748s joined the fleet, a further one was acquired from BOAC taking the total to six.
+Their four HS 748s joined the fleet, a further two were acquired from BOAC taking the total to six.
 The purchase of the airline also saw it's routes integrated into Dan Air's network.
 Services to Montpellier, Beauvais and Clermont Ferrand were commenced.
 Skyways had flown them from Ashford in Kent - they were transferred to Gatwick.
 That wasn't without problems form the Ministry Of Aviation who were reluctant to allow Dan Air to make the transfer from Ashford to Gatwick.
 Dan Air called the MoA's bluff and an agreement was made.
 In fact, the state owned BEA was able to start it's own charter division.
 The state owned airlines could operate at loss - Davies and Newman floated itself on the UK stock exchange.
 It raised £5 million and was able to use the funds to purchase more aircraft.
 This growth resulted in 1,741,000 passengers being carried.
 The Berne service was the first direct air link between the UK and the Swiss Capital.
 Dan Air also made an announcement that it was planning to order up to six Boeing 737 200 aircraft in a 140 seat configuration for use on charter flights.
 That did not happen when the airline decided it's flagship jet was going to be the Boeing 727.
 Horizon Holidays began a new concept in Package Tours "Club 18-30" it had been having difficulties integrating younger passengers with families and older travellers.
 The concept was to secure exclusive usage of hotels and flights for these travellers to destinations that would have particular appeal to the younger holiday maker.
 Benidorm, Magaluf and Tenerife became popular.
 Dan Air became a leading carrier of these flights.
 The company was a headache for Horizon who had aways prefered to promote itself as an upmarket brand.
 It was sold on an ended up with ILG Intasun - more about that in later years.

 New services were: